 The crash is the worst to involve Canada since the Air India attack in 1985 claimed 288 Canadian lives.

 Plane crashed after Iran attacked U.S. military targets

-The plane took flight only hours after Iran attacked U.S. military targets in Iraq in retaliation for the assassination of one of its top generals.
+The plane took flight only hours after Iran attacked U.S. military targets in Iraq in retaliation for the assassination of on of their top generals.
 There has been no indication thus far that the two situations are linked.
-Reports indicate Iran has told Boeing that it will not be handing over the plane’s “black box,” which would have recorded information regarding the flight’s final minutes to the company or the U.S. Instead Iran will work with Ukraine to investigate the crash.
+Reports indicate Iran has told Boeing that it will not be handing over the plane’s “black box” to the U.S. or to the company.
+The "black box" would have recorded information regarding the flight’s final minutes.
+Instead Iran will work with Ukraine to investigate the crash.

 An alleged video of the crash, which has yet to be verified by authorities, purportedly shows the plane on fire prior to exploding upon crashing into a field.
 The video seems to show something on the plane igniting prior to impact.

 Ukraine's president, Volodymyr Zelensky, issued a statement in which he urged people against “ "speculation or unchecked theories regarding the catastrophe.”
 Zelensky said Ukraine will be sending a team of experts to Iran to investigate the crash.
 Nine of the 11 Ukranians killed in the crash were members of the flight crew.